-Inside the Washer
+Inside

 - Remove items from the washer as soon as the cycle ends.
-Excess wrinkling, color transfer, and odors may develop in items left in the washer. - Dry the washer top, the area around the lid opening, and the underside of the lid.
-These areas should always be dry before the lid is closed. - Before cleaning the washer interior, unplug the electrical power cord to avoid electrical shock hazards. - When extremely soiled items have been washed, a dirty residue may remain on the tub.
-Remove this by wiping the tub with a nonabrasive household cleanser.
-Rinse thoroughly with water. - The agitator or tub may become stained from fabric dye.
+Excess wrinkling, color transfer, and odors may develop in items left in the washer. - Before cleaning the washer interior, unplug the electrical power cord to avoid electrical shock hazards. - Dry around the washer door opening, flexible gasket, and door glass.
+These areas should always be clean to ensure a water tight seal. - When extremely soiled items have been washed, a dirty residue may remain on the drum.
+Remove this by wiping the drum with a nonabrasive household cleanser.
+Rinse thoroughly with water. - The plastic drum vanes may become stained from fabric dye.
 Clean these parts with a nonabrasive household cleanser.
 This prevents dye transfer to future loads.